clhancock/HoloceneHydroclimate/README.md

 ### Regional Composites
 ```
 -csv files for hydroclimate and temperature proxy composites for each region
+-Hydroclimate composites are standardized anomalies (z-scores).
+Temperatures are degC anomalies.
+Both relative to the Holocene mean.
 -Each region has a csv file which includes the entire composite ensemble
 -'MedianTS_byRegion.csv' list the ensemble median for each region in a single file
 -Results of /Notebooks/2_Analysis/Composite.R